octaniumdev/minimal/README.md

 # Made with love by Cob:web Development and our Open source contributors:

-Jaiden Collins - Lead Developer
+Ofek Shocat - Lead Developer

-Adam Salt - Developer

 ## Invite the bot to your Discord: Coming soon